mzazon/awesome-cloud-projects/aws/eks-logging-monitoring-prometheus/eks-logging-monitoring-prometheus.md

 ## Prerequisites

 1. AWS account with appropriate permissions for EKS, CloudWatch, and Prometheus services
-2. AWS CLI v2 installed and configured (minimum version 2.0.0)
+2. AWS CLI v2 installed and configured (minimum version 2.15.0)
-3. kubectl installed and configured for EKS cluster access
+3. kubectl installed and configured for EKS cluster access (version 1.30+)
-4. eksctl installed for EKS cluster management (optional but recommended)
-5. Basic knowledge of Kubernetes, logging, and monitoring concepts
+4. Basic knowledge of Kubernetes, logging, and monitoring concepts
-6. Estimated cost: $50-100/month for small clusters (varies by log volume and metrics retention)
+5. Estimated cost: $75-150/month for small clusters (varies by log volume and metrics retention)

 > **Note**: This recipe requires elevated permissions to create IAM roles, EKS clusters, and configure logging services.
-Ensure your AWS credentials have the necessary permissions outlined in the [IAM best practices guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).
+Ensure your AWS credentials have the necessary permissions outlined in the [EKS service IAM role requirements](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html).

 ## Preparation